Folkestone Groomers Directory

 Heat Stress Signs

-Watch for overheating and heatstroke symptoms:
+Watch for overheating and heatstroke symptoms—they can escalate quickly:[2]

 • Vomiting or diarrhoea - GI upset from heat